ARCHIVE - WOMEN OF WISDOM

-This group, although not affiliated to the church, holds weekly meetings in the creche hall.
+The Women of Wisdom group, although not affiliated to the church, holds weekly meetings in the creche hall.
 We have been established for over ten years.
 The object of the group is to provide facilities and opportunities for women to participate in social, recreational and educational activities.
 It also provides opportunities for women to meet and form friendships in a welcoming environment.

 On 2 April, we had a very interesting, funny and enlightening talk from Bill Hicks and his associate Jill Scott; both former employees of the Sunday Post.
 They worked in the Port Dundas office in Glasgow.
 A visit to the V&A museum in Dundee was enjoyed by those ladies who wished to go along.
 Following a break for Easter, the ladies finished off the session with a lovely lunch at the newly refurbished "Scarecrow" Bar and Grill in Kilsyth.
-The winter session starts on Tuesday 10 September.

-On 5 March, Stuart Crawford from Glasgow Street Pastors came along to give us a very interesting and enlightening insite into the work of this voluntary organisation.
+On 5 March, Stuart Crawford from Glasgow Street Pastors came along to give us a very interesting and enlightening insight into the work of this voluntary organisation.
 He explained about the number of volunteers who walk the city centre streets every Friday and Saturday night providing support on the streets.
 Working in partnership with local churches, Glasgow City Council and Police Scotland they have formed what is known as The Urban Trinity.
 There is also a "Safe Zone" at St George's Tron Church which operates every Saturday night as well as Friday nights during the festive period.

 On Tuesday 19 Feb, Rev Bob from Kilsyth Burns & Old came along to discuss films and their connection to religion.
 His talk was well received and there was more chat on the subject while having our tea.